 2. Flagging and Disputing Reviews.
 Once you’ve identified the reviews that violate user guidelines, the next step is to take action and report the review to their content moderators.
 The first and easiest way to do this is to flag the review in question.
 Most major review sites will have a flag icon next to the review that when clicked will allow you to mark it as questionable content, and will notify their content moderation team.

 This can either be done by flagging the review as a user on the public view of your online listing, or by logging into the review site as the business owner and reporting the review through your online dashboard.

-Certain review sites, like Yelp, only allow a negative review to be flagged once per user, so it’s very important to select the violation that makes the strongest case for removal.
+Certain review sites only allow a negative review to be flagged once per user, so it’s very important to select the violation that makes the strongest case for removal.
 Review sites like Google, on the other hand, will allow business owners to take the dispute a step further by reaching out to their support team directly via phone or email.
 This will give you the opportunity to present your case in greater detail and will increase your chances of getting the review removed.
 This method, however, takes time and is more effective if you are familiar with the verbiage used in their content policy.